Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Peace Prize Nominations

 Churchill’s first contact with the Nobel Committee was in 1939, when he nominated Edvard Beneš for the Peace Prize.
-He held a strong affinity for Beneš (whom he nicknamed “Herr Beans”).
-As Czech President from 1935, Beneš had been deposed by Hitler after Munich.
+He held a strong affinity for Beneš (whom he nicknamed “Herr Beans”), deposed by Hitler after Munich.
 Almost exactly a decade later, the aging patriot would be deposed again, this time by Czech communists.
-Hardly surprising, no Peace Prize was awarded 1939.
+Unsurprisingly, there was no Peace Prize in 1939.
 (Churchill made a second nomination, the historian G.M.
 Trevelyan for Literature in 1955, again without success.)

-Churchill himself was considered for the Peace Prize before the Literature Prize.
-In 1945, he was among seven possible candidates listed by Halvdan Koht, historian and past member of the Nobel Committee.3 All were cited for their efforts in World War II: Churchill, Beneš, Franklin Roosevelt, Anthony Eden, Maxim Litvinov, Jan Smuts and, surprisingly Josef Stalin.
+Churchill himself became a candidate for the Peace Prize before the Literature Prize.
+In 1945 Halvdan Koht, historian and past member of the Nobel Committee, named seven candidates.3 All were cited for their efforts in World War II: Churchill, Beneš, Franklin Roosevelt, Anthony Eden, Maxim Litvinov, Jan Smuts and, surprisingly Josef Stalin.
 It was an odd assortment.
 Eden and Smuts had played important but subordinate roles in the war.
 Beneš had been in exile for the duration.
 Litvinov had not been Soviet foreign minister since 1939.
 And then there was Stalin—an absurd choice in retrospect, though at the time a victor over Hitler.

 Koht did not explicitly nominate any of the seven.
 He finally nominated Cordell Hull, U.S. Secretary of State under Roosevelt from 1933 to 1944.
 Koht noted Hull’s improving of relations with Latin America, reducing barriers to international trade and role in founding the United Nations.
 Hull duly was the winner.
 Churchill’s prevailing reputation as a man of war conspired against him.

-Five years later in 1950, Churchill was formally nominated for the Peace Prize.4 He was named by Louis Frederik Vindig Kruse, Professor of Law at the University of Copenhagen.
-Competition was stiff, however, since twenty-eight were nominated.
+A Peace Prize nomination of Churchill occurred in 1950.4 He was named by Louis Frederik Vindig Kruse, Professor of Law at the University of Copenhagen.
+Twenty-eight nominees competed.
 The winner was Ralph Bunche, for having arranged a cease-fire between Israelis and Arabs during the war following the founding of Israel in 1948.

 The Prize for Literature